Home / Hawaiian Surfing in Oahu

 Learning how to surf in Waikiki is like learning how to ride a bike.
 With a little guidance and persistence you will be standing up surfing in no time.
 Lessons start from shore, reviewing some of the mechanics and safety.
 Now the fun begins as you paddle out on a longboard with you guide beside you in search of waves and riding them back to shore.
 It’s an amazing feeling hard to put into words!

-Being a surfer, I would have to agree with this notion.
-I would even go as far as to say that there is definitely a gratifying spiritual experience with the wave and ocean, as you get better at surfing and become a little more connected with the whole experience.
+As a surfer, I would say that there is a gratifying spiritual experience with the wave and ocean, as you get better at surfing and become a little more connected with the whole experience.

 No matter how old you are, or what your ability is, you can achieve standing up on a long board surfing the rolling waves of Oahu's gentler surfing beaches…